skorytnicki/chatblocks/packages/chatblocks-router/README.md

 ## Why Router?

-It solves common trouble with developing chatbot, namely separating "routes".
+It solves common trouble with developing simple chatbot, namely separating "routes".
 You could have used `if` or `switch` statements, but it feels not native.